cdoublev/css/doc/parse/README.md

   - `<declaration>`: `<ident>: <declaration-value>`
   - prelude, `<declaration-value>`: component values

-The CSS rules, qualified and at-rules, can not be represented with the CSS value definition syntax in a non-trivial way.
+The CSS rules (qualified and at-rules) can not be represented with the CSS value definition syntax in a non-trivial way.
 Below is a limited representation (some productions are not defined in any CSS specification):

   - `<stylesheet> = <rule-list>`
   - `<rule-list> = [<qualified-rule> | <at-rule>]*`